Yelverton, Devon

 Yelverton is a large village on the south-western edge of Dartmoor, Devon, in England.
+It is in the civil parish of Buckland Monachorum.
+According to the 2021 census, it had a population of 1,858, which was slightly more than the 1,810 recorded at the 2011 census.

 When Yelverton railway station (on the Great Western Railway (GWR) line from Plymouth to Tavistock) opened in the 19th century, the village became a popular residence for Plymouth commuters.
 The railway is now closed, but the Plym Valley Railway has reopened a section of it.

+The Anglican parish church of St Paul was built in 1910-1912 and is a grade II listed building.
+Yelverton is one of six parishes which form the West Dartmoor Mission Community, within the Tavistock Deanery of the Diocese of Exeter.
+Holy Cross Catholic Church was built as a chapel in the early 1920s and upgraded to a church in 1928.
+It is in the Roman Catholic Diocese of Plymouth, and is built in a "simplified Gothic style".
+Rock Methodist Church is also in Yelverton.

 Yelverton is well known for Roborough Rock - a prominent mass of stone close to the Plymouth road on the fringe of nearby Roborough Down, near the southern end of the airfield.
 It gave its name to the Rock Hotel, built as a farm during the Elizabethan period, but converted in the 1850s to cater for growing tourism in the area.
 The area to the south and west of the roundabout at the centre of the village was settled in late Victorian and Edwardian times, with many grand and opulent villas.
 An area developed at about the same time on an odd shaped piece of land to the south of the Tavistock road is known as Leg o' Mutton Corner.